spencerkclark/faceted/README.md

 - F: `internal_pad` controls the spacing between the non-colorbar axes (for now this is both the vertical and horizontal spacing) in inches
-- G: `cbar_pad` controls the spacing (in inches) between the edge of the non-colorbar axes and the colorbar axes
+- G: `cbar_pad` controls the spacing (in inches) between the edge of the non-colorbar axes and the colorbar axes.

 Examples
 --------